subalterngames/talmudifier/README.md

 You don't _need_ to do step 3, but if this test script works, then everything is set up OK.

-## Usage
+## 4. Usage

 Talmudifier requires three sources of markdown text.
-It doesn't care where the sources come from (as long as they are imported correctly.
+It doesn't care where the sources come from as long as they are imported correctly.
+(In other words,  you're on your own providing the text and slotting it into this program.)

 ```python
 left = "This is one source of text."